boobo94/boobo94.github.io/_posts/2018-07-09-alexa-skill.md

 If you want to read more about configurations and requirements check [here](https://developer.amazon.com/docs/custom-skills/host-a-custom-skill-as-a-web-service.html).

-## Where to start coding from ?
+## 5. Where to start coding from ?

-Before to start any code, I suggest you to choose an SDK, if you want to code in javascript, **SDK v2** it's a better option than v1 and after that, you can take a look throw other open-source projects.
+Before to start any code, I suggest you to choose an SDK, if you want to code in javascript, **SDK v2** it's a better option than v1 and after that, you can take a look throw other alexa open source projects.
 You can find basic examples on [Alexa's Github profile](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs), but can search for more: [alexa-typescript-hello-world](https://github.com/Xzya/alexa-typescript-hello-world), [alexa-romanian-radio](https://github.com/Xzya/alexa-romanian-radio), [alexa-lambda-typescript](https://github.com/Xzya/alexa-lambda-typescript).
+I really recommand you to choose an sdk because it's more easier to interact with Amazon Alexa API.

+## Summary

+What you've learned here will offer you a better overview about how to create alexa skills.
+You've learned about alexa skill intents, alexa slot types, alexa skill utterances, how to run a server locally and why to choose a Lambda function.

+What alexa skill do you want to build ?
+Please leave me a comment and I can offer you more advices.

 ### Resources